kumareshdhara/Bayesian-Single-Index-Model/README.md

  grid.width grid width used for the grid search.
 A smaller value will make computation more accurate but more time consuming.

 # Outputs
- theta_est Estimated credible intervals of two theta values storetheta Values of theta over N mcmc iterations.
+ theta_est Estimated 0.025, 0.5 and 0.975 percentiles of the two thetas.
+ storetheta Values of theta over N mcmc iterations.